Tom Murphy Player Props: Mariners vs. Athletics

 Tom Murphy At The Plate

-- Murphy is batting .226 with five doubles, a home run and two walks.
+- Murphy is batting .232 with six doubles, a home run and two walks.

-- In eight of 17 games this season (47.1%) Murphy has picked up a hit, and in four of those games he had more than one (23.5%).
+- Murphy has picked up a hit in nine of 18 games this season, with multiple hits four times.

 - Murphy has driven in a run in one game this year, and it was more than one in that game.